What is Neuronline?

 Neuronline Community Leaders are engaged members and experts in particular research fields who volunteer their time and efforts to lead discussions, blogs, and recaps of events in the Community.
 This program is meant to be an extension of conversation for Neuronline-related events.
 Community Leader applications open annually and any SfN member can apply.
 Explore Community Leader discussions.

 You can find all this information on the Community Guidelines page.

 Who can see my profile and/or postings?

 Neuronline Community users include SfN members and non-SfN members; non-SfN members are restricted in the content they can view.
-There are a few communities that include non-SfN members and these members are able to view postings within these communities such asthe Annual Meeting related discussions
+There are a few communities that include non-SfN members, and these members can view postings within these communities, such as the Annual Meeting related discussions.

-How do I change my username in Community?
+How do I change my username in the Neuronline Community?

 To change your username, go to your Account Settings and click Change next to Display Name.